-- Participate voluntarily with the blessing of their organizations that determine their level of participation and investment.
+- Participate voluntarily with the blessing of their organization, which determine their level of participation and investment.

-Sponsoring organizations might provide a nominal budget needed to participate in CoIs/CoPs, make presentations at external organizations, or support meetings of the core team.
-Thus, MITRE staff participating in CoPs must be mindful of the time and effort they contribute, and ensure that their participation is an appropriate and justifiable investment of project resources.
+Sponsoring organizations might provide a nominal budget for CoI/CoP participation, presentations at external organizations, or meetings of the core team.
+Thus MITRE staff participating in a CoP must be mindful of the time and effort they contribute and ensure that their participation is an appropriate and justifiable investment of project resources.

 The "practice" part of CoP relates to the work the community does.
 This includes solving common problems, sharing ideas, setting standards, building tools, and developing relationships with peers and stakeholders.
 Collective learning takes place in the context of the common work.
 These groups learn to work not so much by individual study, lectures, etc., but by the osmosis derived from everyone working together—from experts to newcomers—and by "talking" about the work.
 This provides value to all organizations represented.
 MITRE participants should attempt to contribute their best ideas to the CoP and bring back good practices to share with their project teams and colleagues.

-A CoI or CoP can operate in various interpersonal modes, including face-to-face or via video/audio teleconference, telephone, electronic mail (email), and website access devices.
-MITRE has been operating in all these modes for some time; it is becoming increasingly immersed in the virtual environments.
-It behooves us to become familiar and adept with the newer, more pervasive and effective methods.
+A CoI or CoP can operate in various interpersonal modes, including face to face, video teleconference, telephone, email, website access, and social media.
+MITRE has been operating in all these modes for some time, becoming increasingly immersed in virtual environments and adept with the newer, more pervasive and effective methods.

-One important goal of any community is to achieve a shared understanding of terminology, particularly community-specific terms of art.
-It is not unusual for different stakeholders in a CoI/CoP to start with different meanings for a given word, or different words for something with a common meaning.
+One important goal of any community is to achieve a shared understanding of terminology, particularly community-specific terms.
+It is not unusual for different stakeholders in a CoI/CoP to start with different meanings for a given word or different words for something with a common meaning.
 Because MITRE is frequently in the position of providing technical support to different constituents of a CoI/CoP, we are in a position to assess whether a common understanding of a term is important to achieve and, if so, how to achieve that harmonization.
-For example, it is critical that the term "identification" has a commonly understood meaning between the military tactical situation awareness community and the intelligence analysis community when the two communities are operating together.
+For example, it is critical that the term "identification" have a commonly understood meaning between the military tactical situational awareness community and the intelligence analysis community when the two communities are operating together.

 One of the primary CoI/CoP functions is to share information that is important to the common purpose of the CoI/CoP.
-There are forces at work in organizations that may discourage information sharing, either explicitly or implicitly.
+Forces may be at work in organizations to discourage information sharing, either explicitly or implicitly.
 The reasons for this are many.
-Some are legitimate (e.g., sharing has the potential to compromise classified information or threaten network security) while others are an artifact of organizational cultures that see the retention of information as a form of power or self-protection.
+Some are legitimate (e.g., sharing has the potential to compromise classified information or threaten network security), whereas others are an artifact of organizational cultures that view retention of information as a form of power or self-protection.

 Good relationships are built on interpersonal trust.
-In the context of CoIs/CoPs, trust assumes two forms.
-First, information provided by an individual must be true and valid (i.e., the individual is viewed as a competent source of information).
+In a CoI/CoP context, trust assumes two forms.
+First, the information an individual provides must be true and valid (i.e., the individual is viewed as a competent source of information).
 Second, a trustworthy person is dedicated to the goals of the CoI/CoP and treats others with respect.
-Trust is an important ingredient in the facilitation of information sharing.
+Trust is an important ingredient for facilitating information sharing.

-Effective participation and operation within a CoI/CoP is highly correlated with good interpersonal skills in group settings.
+Effective participation and operation within a CoI/CoP are highly correlated with good interpersonal skills in group settings.
 This requires an awareness and understanding of human motivation and behavior.

 Value and Focus

-- Purpose.
-Start with a clear purpose and informed understanding of the requirements.
-Lack of a clearly defined requirements can cause restarts.
-Define the scope early, work closely with the formation teams to ensure all necessary information is included, and prevent "requirements creep."
+- Purpose: Start with a clear purpose and informed understanding of the requirements.
+Lack of clearly defined requirements can cause restarts.
+Define the scope early, work closely with the formation teams to ensure that all necessary information is included, and prevent "requirements creep."

-- Passion.
-Known consumers with known needs are important for CoI success.
-Programs of record that have an imperative to deliver capability to the warfighter and are dependent on CoI products to do so can be used to drive toward results.
+- Passion: Known consumers with known needs are important for CoI success.
+For example, programs of record that have an imperative to deliver capability to the warfighter and depend on CoI products to do so can be used to drive toward results.

-- Objectives.
-Define the terminology, goals, and constraints, and understand the problem and objectives so people are willing to participate.
-Ensure there is a well-defined purpose addressing a scoped problem relevant to the participants and tackled in achievable increments/spirals to adapt to changing needs.
-Select a scope permitting delivery of useful results within 9 to 12 months.
+- Objectives: Define the terminology, goals, and constraints, and understand the problem and objectives so people are willing to participate.
+Ensure that there is a well-defined purpose addressing a scoped problem that is relevant to the participants and tackled in achievable increments/spirals to adapt to changing needs.
+Select a scope that permits useful results to be delivered within 9 to 12 months.
 Try to adopt a common model and avoid generating unique vocabularies and schema across domains to prevent an "N-squared problem" of communication among participants.
 System builders are usually important contributors to CoI vocabulary work and should be encouraged to drive the common vocabulary activities.
 Most CoI efforts do not have time to create or learn large new vocabularies, so leverage past efforts.

 - Invite key stakeholders to help ensure broader acceptance of results.
 Identify organizations willing to contribute early in the process and those with a vested interest in the outcomes.
 It is better to get diverse inputs to surface showstopper issues early, so they can be dealt with appropriately as the work progresses.

-- Commitment.
-Prepare for long-term commitment.
-CoIs are non-trivial and require significant levels of participation over time.
+- Commitment: Prepare for long-term commitment.
+A CoI is nontrivial and requires significant levels of participation over time.
 This has the potential for significant unfunded costs to support and implement.
-Assess and continually re-evaluate the return on investment of MITRE's participation in the CoI.
+Assess and continually re-evaluate the return on investment of your participation in the CoI.

 - Have a set of exit criteria.
-Develop a set of criteria and exit strategy for disbanding the CoI (or for MITRE to cease participation), using the CoI objectives and our intended role.
+Develop a set of criteria and an exit strategy for disbanding the CoI (or for you to cease participation), using the CoI objectives and our intended role.